blacksmithgu/obsidian-dataview/docs/docs/where-data-comes-from.md

 - **Duration**: Durations of the form `<time> <unit>`, like `6 hours` or `4 minutes`.
 Common english abbreviations like `6hrs` or `2m` are accepted.
 - **Link**: Plain Obsidian links like `[[Page]]` or `[[Page|Page Display]]`.
+  - If you reference a link in frontmatter, you need to quote it, as so: `key: "[[Link]]"`.
+This is default Obsidian-supported behavior.
 - **List**: Lists of other dataview fields.
 In YAML, these are defined as normal YAML lists; for inline fields, they are just comma-separated lists.
 - **Object**: A map of name to dataview field.
 These can only be defined in YAML frontmatter, using the normal YAML